Professional Education Opportunities

 Scholarship

-Each NSURP scholar will receive a $6,000 scholarship, dispersed in two installments during the program.
+Each NSURP scholar will receive a $6,000 scholarship, dispersed in two installments — one during the program and the final after the conclusion of the program.

 The program does not provide a housing allowance.
 While the program can assist with providing housing resources, finding and securing suitable housing is the scholar's responsibility.